 Go Holiday Shopping at the Little Italy Holiday Art Walk

 Combine holiday shopping with Cleveland culture the first weekend of December each year at the Little Italy Holiday Art Walk.
 More than 25 galleries open their doors the first Friday, Saturday, and Sunday of December and many offer cookies, hot chocolate, wine, or other treats.
-Some of the galleries are only open to the public during the Art Walks.Continue to 14 of 16 below.
+Some of the galleries are only open to the public during the art walks.

 Marvel at a Performance of The Nutcracker